• Skip to main content

 • Store any leftovers in the fridge for up to 4-5 days.
 I find that the sauce and noodles keep better when apart from each other, so if you expect some leftovers, then consider combining only the penne and tomato sauce that you need.

-• This sauce is much better when using fresh in season Plum Roma tomatoes.
-But, if you must make it when these tomatoes are less available in the winter, then consider making it with canned tomatoes.
-In this case, use 2 x 28 oz of canned peeled whole San Marzano Plum tomatoes.
+• This sauce is better when using fresh in-season Plum Roma tomatoes.
+But, if you must make it when these tomatoes are less available in the winter, then use 2 x 28 oz of canned peeled whole San Marzano Plum tomatoes.

-• Cooking this sauce on a low heat for longer creates the best flavor.
-Plan accordingly and aim for cooking the sauce for up to 1 hour.
+• Cooking this sauce on low heat for longer creates the best flavor.
+Plan accordingly and aim to cook the sauce for up to 1 hour.
+That being said, I have made this recipe many times in a pinch within 20 minutes and it was delicious.
+Check out the blog post for more info.

 CLICK TO SUBSCRIBE FOR UPDATES!